darnellhernandez/COMP3040A2/README.md

 	### HEADER3
 	`Markdown ### Header3`

 3. **BOLD and _ITALICED_ TEXT**.
 Bold and italiced text can be use to differentiate between different text for importance.
-Bold text is implemented by placing 2 " * " at the before and after the text wanted to bold.
-Italiced text is implemented by placing 1 " _ " before and after text wanted.

 	**HELLO**
 	`Markdown **HELLO**`